 We may offer, from time to time, in more than one offering, up to \$400,000,000 of our securities in one or more underwritten public offerings, at-the-market offerings to or through a market maker or into an existing trading market for our securities, on an exchange or otherwise, negotiated transactions, block trades, best efforts or a combination of these methods.
-The holders of our common stock will indirectly bear any fees and expenses in connection with any such offering.
 We may sell our securities through underwriters or dealers, directly to one or more purchasers, through agents or through a combination of any such methods of sale.
 Any underwriter or agent involved in the offer and sale of our securities will be named in the applicable prospectus supplement.
 A prospectus supplement or supplements will also describe the terms of the offering of our securities, including: the purchase price and the proceeds we will receive from the sale; any over-allotment options under which underwriters may purchase additional securities from us; any agency fees or underwriting discounts and other items constituting agents' or underwriters' compensation; the public offering price; any discounts or concessions allowed or re-allowed or paid to dealers; and any securities exchange or market on which our securities may be listed.
 Only underwriters or agents named in the prospectus supplement will be underwriters or agents of securities offered by the prospectus supplement.